-- 1. Goal your program is trying to reach. - 2.
+- 1.Goal you are trying to reach. - 2.
 Anticipated activities/strategies you plan to implement to reach the goal. - 3.
 Anticipated short and long-term outcomes. - 4.
-Measures you will use for continuous improvement and to evaluate the success of each strategy, including plan to communicate findings to institutional and other stakeholders. - 5.
+Measures you will use to evaluate the success of each strategy. - 5.
 Stakeholders impacted by this goal. - 6.
-Methods used to gather data.
+Methods used to gather date.
 Methods should be both qualitative and quantitative.